dblevins/mdb-improvements/README.markdown

 With a couple small tweaks in the specs, we can add great amounts of expressiveness to the existing MDB/Connector relationship.

  - Allow the ResourceAdapter to obtain the bean class through the ActivationSpec
- - Allow the ResourceAdapter to obtain a no-interface view of the bean
+ - Allow the ResourceAdapter to obtain a MessageEndpoint that is similar to a no-interface view of the bean

 This can be done with text and no new API classes or signatures are required.